 Anonymous is the most famous hacktivist group in the world.

-It gained international attention when it attacked the website of the Church of Scientology in 2008.
+It gained international attention when it attacked the Church of Scientology’s website in 2008.

-The various hackers behind Anonymous worldwide are united in a belief that corporations and organizations they consider to be corrupt should be attacked.
+The hackers behind Anonymous worldwide are united in a belief that they should attack corporations and organizations considered to be corrupted.

 To do so, they use #DDoS attacks, as this is the most common method Anonymous uses to bring down the servers of their target.

-There is much more to talk about this group, however.
+There is much more to talk about in this group, however.

-To start off, hacktivists run Anonymous.
-‘Hacktivist’ is a portmanteau of hacker and activist.
+To start, hacktivists run Anonymous.
+‘Hacktivist’ is a portmanteau of hackers and activists.

 What does this mean?